albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 Tutorial - Building a VFR Flight Plan
 -------------------------------------

-TODO

 General
 ~~~~~~~

-This tutorial will show how to create a simple flight plan based on the
+This tutorial shows how to create a simple flight plan based on the
 map and its context menus.

 The flight plan is included in the *Little Navmap* installation directory: